James Marjoribanks: Diplomatic life

-China (1934–38)
+China (1934–1938)

 Marjoribanks was first appointed probationary Vice-Consul in the British Chinese Consular Service in Peking and took up his post on 12 January 1935.
 He spent much of his first two years in China learning Mandarin, which he quickly spoke fluently, much to the admiration of his colleagues.

 At a consular cocktail party, he was asked by the first secretary to mix the cocktails beforehand.
 Since Marjoribanks had grown up in a Scottish manse in the 1920s he knew nothing about mixing cocktails.
 So he liberally added portions from all the bottles of drinks available into the cocktail bowl.
 The cocktail was a great success.
 Afterwards, the first secretary said "Devilishly good cocktail, James!" and asked for the recipe.
 Marjoribanks replied gravely that the recipe was a "family secret!”

 He had become engaged to Sonya Stanley Alder (sister of the portrait painter and author Vera Stanley Alder) in the UK and was allowed to send for her at the end of his two years probationary period.
 Sonya and James were married in the embassy chapel on 29 December 1936.
 The British ambassador, Sir Hughe Knatchbull-Hugessen (who later, as ambassador to Turkey, was notorious because of the German spy "Cicero" Elyesa Bazna) gave the bride away.
 They were married until Sonya's death in 1981.

 On 6 March 1938, Marjoribanks was appointed Vice-Consul in Hankou where the Chiang Kai-shek government had set up its temporary headquarters after the fall of Nanjing.
 James noted that one of the last dispatches the Chinese government received in Nanjing from the British Embassy while the city was already burning and the Rape of Nanjing was taking place, was that "In future the import of grey squirrels into the United Kingdom is forbidden".
 There was a courteous acknowledgement from the Chinese Foreign office with an assurance that the information had been referred to the appropriate department.
 Hankou in turn became a very dangerous place after the rest of the British diplomatic staff left and the Japanese army occupied the city.

 Marjoribanks helped several vulnerable Chinese friends escape but the cruelty of the Japanese occupation of Hankou left an indelible memory with him for the rest of his life.
 One of his motivations for his enthusiastic support for the European Community in later life was his memory of the horrors of war in Hankou.
 He escaped by plane from Hankou disguised as an Italian marine where his fluent Italian came in useful.

-France (1939–40)
+France (1939–1940)

-On 27 September 1939 Marjoribanks was posted as Vice-Consul to Marseilles, France.
+On 27 September 1939 Marjoribanks was posted as Vice-Consul to Marseille, France.
 After the Fall of France, Marjoribanks was part of the negotiations with the Vichy France Government on the role of the French fleet under Admiral Darlan.
 The Royal Navy destroyed much of this fleet near Oran in 1940.
-Marjoribanks was also heavily involved in the evacuation of Marseilles.
+Marjoribanks was also heavily involved in the evacuation of Marseille.